Introduction to the Foreign Exchange Market

 Forex Market Participants

-Main Trading Advantages
+Main Forex Trading Advantages

-Key Factors Affecting World's Exchange Rates
+Key Factors Affecting the World's Exchange Rates

-Basic Forex Terms
+Basic Forex Trading Terms

 - Bid/Ask Price